Vincent Thamotheram

-Justice Vincent Thambinayagam Thamotheram (12 October 1915 – 25 October 1997) was a Sri Lankan lawyer, judge and writer.
+Vincent Thambinayagam Thamotheram (12 October 1915 – 25 October 1997) was a Sri Lankan lawyer, judge and writer.
 He was a crown counsel, Commissioner of Assize and Supreme Court judge.

 Early life and family

 Thamotheram was born on 12 October 1915.
 He was the son of Gate Mudaliyar N. N. Thamotheram.
 He was educated at Jaffna Central CollegeSt.
 Thomas' College.
 After school he entered Ceylon University College and graduated with a BA degree.
 He then joined Ceylon Law College and passed out as an advocate.

 Thamotheram married Baladevi, daughter of Kanagasabai.
 They had a son, Nirmal Nandakumar, and three daughters, Vasantha, Chandira and Manjula.

 Career

 Thamotheram was called to the bar in 1942.
 He joined the Attorney-General's Department.
 He was a crown counsel from 1944 to 1968.
 He acted as Solicitor General.
 He was also appointed Commissioner of Assize.
 He was appointed Supreme Court judge in 1970.
 He served on the Judicial Service Commission.
 He retired in 1980.